Reno’s Last 7-Card Stud Game

 A few miles from downtown, the Atlantis offers eight tables, and across the street, the Peppermill has 19 tables and the town’s largest tournaments.
 It’s a good room with steady play, and the buffet is terrific.

 As for accommodations, Reno has many friendly hotels and casinos with very reasonable rates.
-Rooms are highest during holidays and events like Hot August Nights.
+Rooms are at their highest during holidays and events like Hot August Nights.
 The Eldorado has hundreds of rooms, eight restaurants, a fitness center, and a pool.
 There is also a business center and free parking.
-The property is connected to the Silver Legacy, which is connected to Circus Circus, so you can stay inside during stormy weather and enjoy three large casinos.
+The property is connected to the Silver Legacy, which is connected to Circus Circus, so you can stay inside during stormy weather and enjoy three large casinos, making your trip more convenient.
 But still, 7-Card Stud is but a memory.
 A good one for me; how about you?